-If you’re like most brides, photography is important to you, but you’ve never hired a wedding photographer before, so it’s hard to know where to begin!
+If you’re like most brides, photography is important to you, but you’ve never hired a wedding photographer before, so it’s hard to know where to begin! 🤦🏽♀️🤷🏼♀️

 Keep reading to find the top 3 questions brides have when searching for a photographer!

-PERSONALITY – After getting to know them online, can imagine them being there on your wedding day?
+PERSONALITY – After getting to know them online, can you imagine them being there on your wedding day?
 Do you think they’d be helpful and kind to you and your guests?

-EXPERIENCE – After reading about the experience they offer to their brides & grooms, are you PUMPED to have that experience for yourself??
+EXPERIENCE – After reading about the experience they offer their brides & grooms, are you PUMPED to have that experience for yourself??

-If this is one of your main questions and concerns, than you’re my type of bride!
-Your photographer will be by your side practically ALL day during your wedding – more than any of your other vendors, and actually more than your husband! 🤯 For this reason, it’s really important that you LOVE your photographer!
+If this is one of your main questions, than you’re my type of bride!
+Your photographer will be by your side practically ALL day – more than your other vendors, and actually more than your husband! 🤯 For this reason, it’s really important that you LOVE your photographer!

 STEP 1 – When you begin searching for a photographer, first, get to know THEM online.
 Browse through their website and Instagram to get a feel for their personality.
 Do you have anything in common?
 If you click through their website and feel like you could have fun drinking coffee (or margaritas!) with them, than that’s a great sign!